Kubernetes Course Labs

 kubectl get pods -o wide -l app=whoami

-The Service IP address doesn't changed, so if clients cache that IP they'll still work.
+The Service IP address doesn't change, so if clients cache that IP they'll still work.
 Now the Service routes traffic to the new Pod:

 kubectl exec sleep -- nslookup whoami